RMS Empress of Ireland: Casualties and survivors

+The New York Times published this list of survivors and casualties two days after the disaster.

-There were only 465 survivors: 4 children (of 138), 41 women (of 310), 172 men (of 609), and 248 crew (of 420).
+There were only 465 survivors: 3 children (of 138), 41 women (of 310), 173 men (of 610), and 248 crew (of 420).
 The fact that most passengers were asleep at the time of the sinking (most not even awakened by the collision) also contributed to the loss of life when they were drowned in their cabins, most of them from the starboard side where the collision happened.

 Amongst the dead were the English dramatist and novelist Laurence Irving and his wife Mabel Hackney; the explorer Henry Seton-Karr; Ella Hart-Bennett, the wife of British government official William Hart-Bennett; and Gabriel J. Marks, the first mayor of Suva, Fiji, along with his wife Marion.
 Lieutenant Charles Lindsay Claude Bowes-Lyon, a first cousin of the future Queen Elizabeth The Queen Mother survived the disaster, but died in combat only five months later on the Western Front near Ypres.
 The passengers included 167 members of the Salvation Army.
 These travellers, all but eight of whom died, were members of the Canadian Staff Band who were travelling to London for an international conference.

-One of the four children who survived was 7-year-old Grace Hanagan, who was born in Oshawa, Ontario, on 16 May 1907, and was travelling with her parents, who were among the Salvation Army members who did not survive.
+One of the three children who survived was 7-year-old Grace Hanagan, who was born in Oshawa, Ontario, on 16 May 1907, and was travelling with her parents, who were among the Salvation Army members who did not survive.
 Grace was also the last survivor of the sinking and died in St. Catharines, Ontario, on 15 May 1995 at the age of 87.

-The story that Ontario survivor Gordon Charles Davidson swam 6 kilometers to reach shore was found to be a myth, exaggerated by Gordon's brother, with Davidson clarifying that he was picked up by a lifeboat and taken to the Storstad.